cloudqubes/cloudqubes.github.io/_posts/2019-09-22-getting-started-with-heat.markdown

 ## resources

 This is a mandatory section, and contain the actual resource definitions.
 Here we are creating a VM and attaching a network port to it.
 Although we can create the network in the HOT file, in this case the network is precreated for simplicity.

+## comments

+Text followed by `#` are considered as comments in a [Heat] template.
+While not mandatory, it would be a good practice to include comments for clarity.

 With our HOT file let's create the stack.